xuboming8/CDVD-TSPNL/README.md

 ```

 ### Testing
-- Model are available in  `'./experiments/pretrained_models/'`
+- Models are available in  `'./experiments/pretrained_models/'`
 - Organize your dataset(GOPRO/DVD/BSD) like the above form.
 - Run the following commands:
 ```